iitmotorsports/IIT-SAE-ECU/SDBC/DBC Logging.md

 ### CAN Nodes

 There are other nodes besides the ECUs and, potentially, even more nodes for future builds.
-Being able to get information directly from these submodules instead of having it pass through an ECU first would be beneficial.
-Additionally, it would help differentiate where messages are actually coming from, instead of "its from the ecu that takes it from the mc" or whatever other submodule.
+Being able to get information directly from these nodes instead of having it pass through an ECU first would be beneficial.
+Additionally, it would help differentiate where messages are actually coming from, instead of "its from the ecu that takes it from the mc" or whatever other nodes.

-This does mean that messages from other submodules must be mapped.
+This does mean that messages from other nodes must be mapped.

 ## Solutions